taranjot123/Game-Reinforcement/README.md

 # Game-Reinforcement
-Game Reinforcement on MARIO using Q Lhearning
+Game Reinforcement on MARIO using Q Learning